fs-wiai/latex-tutorial-v1/README.md

 ## Background

-Since 2009 this tutorial is offered for the freshman and other interested students each semester at the University of Bamberg.
+Since 2009 this tutorial is offered for the freshman and other interested students at the University of Bamberg.
 It is powered by [Prof. Dr. Udo R. Krieger](https://www.uni-bamberg.de/ktr/mitarbeiter/krieger), [Professorship for Computer Science](https://www.uni-bamberg.de/ktr), Communication Services, Telecommunication Systems and Computer Networks at the [University of Bamberg](https://www.uni-bamberg.de).

 The original authors were